What is Sustainability?

 We invite Skidmore community members to engage in mindful consideration of their individual

-and collective ecological, economic and social impacts, to examine their values, and
+and collective ecological, economic, and social impacts; to examine their values;

-learning and living in accordance with the tenet of sustainability fosters broad education
+learning, and living in accordance with the tenet of sustainability fosters broad

-and civic engagement of our community members, and prepares our students to be informed,
+education and civic engagement of our community members and prepares our students

-active citizens and leaders in realizing sustainable futures.
-The health and wellbeing
+to be informed, active citizens and leaders in realizing sustainable futures.
+The

-of future generations is dependent upon their success.
+health and well-being of future generations is dependent upon our success.